KIAND-glitch/clinician_appt_system/README.md

 - GET /appointments
 	- Allowed roles: `admin`
 	- Optional query params: `from` (ISO datetime), `to` (ISO datetime)
+	- Responses:
-	- Returns: `200 OK` array of appointments (filtered by optional from/to)
+		- `200 OK` array of appointments (filtered by optional from/to)
+		- `400 Bad Request` if the query parameters are invalid.
     - Example curl request
     ```bash
         curl -s -X GET http://localhost:3000/appointments \